ncameronbritt/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/lists-and-tables/design.md

 2. **Expansion panel:** Contains details associated with a row

 #### When to use
-Use when you have more information than will comfortably fit inside a row or you want to provide a way for advanced users to access information that is not applicable to all users.
+Use the expandable table when you have more information than will comfortably fit inside a row, or when you want to provide a way for advanced users to access information which may not applicable to all users.

 ### Compound-expandable table